 Fall is a great time to help your little one’s imagination run wild!
 Encourage imaginative play by dressing up and joining fall festivities such as trick-or-treating.
 Pick a fun, comfortable costume for your toddler or preschooler with these tips:

-- Celebrate your child’s imagination.
-This is a time when “magical thinking” is natural for children.
-In their minds, they can transform into super heroes, princess fairies or their favorite cartoon characters.
-Allow your child to embrace these experiences as they are part of her normal development.
+- Support your child’s creative side.
+It’s natural for children to explore magical possibilities.
+In their minds, they can transform into superheroes, princess fairies or their favorite cartoon characters.
+Allow your child to embrace these identities for trick-or-treating, as they are part of normal development.

-- Involve your child.
-If you plan to create your child’s costume at home, engage her in the process and ask for input.
-Making a costume can be a fun bonding experience and is a great opportunity to empower your little one to share her vision and ideas.
+- Try a DIY costume.
+If you plan to create your child’s costume at home, engage them in the process and ask for input.
+Making a costume can be a fun bonding experience and is a great opportunity to empower your little one to share their vision and ideas.